February 22nd, 2012

 THE REWARDS:

-• Opportunities to work with local authors and journalists
+• Opportunities to work with local educators, authors, and journalists

 • Free Spells Writing Lab t-shirt

-• A sense of accomplishment and pride from helping kids succeed
+• Strong sense of accomplishment and pride from helping kids succeed

 We look forward to hearing from you!